 Election Inspectors

-Make a difference and help others do so, too, by becoming an election inspector.
-The City of Ann Arbor is looking for motivated individuals to work on Election Day.
-This is a wonderful way to meet great people, provide community service and get a little extra cash - starting pay rates are now $16.75 per hour!
+Have you been wondering how elections work?
+Do you want to make a difference in your community?
+The City of Ann Arbor is hiring election inspectors to work the Presidential Primary Election on Tuesday, February 27th, 2024!
+This is a wonderful way to learn about election processes, meet great people, provide community service and get a little extra cash - starting pay is now $18.00 per hour!

 For more information, email the city election inspector recruiter at [email protected].